KajaMaria/CV/README.md

-I absolutely love having to spend hours and hours trying to work out the right solution to my problems.
-One of the most interesting part of my final project was writing KNN algorithm to give our program ability to learn to identifying bots.Here is our program learning who is a bot and who is not!
+Passionate about problem solving, often spending hours and hours trying to work out the right solution to the coding problem.
+One of the most interesting part of my final project was writing KNN algorithm to give our program ability to learn to identifying bots.
+Here is our program learning who is a bot and who is not!

 ![Screen Shot 2019-09-18 at 18 35 18](https://user-images.githubusercontent.com/30932310/65229148-14e13d80-dacc-11e9-9a60-67b2a04fdc8c.png)